jonthegeek/rapid/README.md

 [![R-CMD-check](https://github.com/jonthegeek/rapid/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jonthegeek/rapid/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Convert an ‘API’ document (‘APID’), such as one that follows the ‘OpenAPI Specification’, to an R object.
+Convert an API document (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.0.0), to an R object.
+The R object enforces is a new S3 class, “apid”, which enforces a strict, opinionated schema.

 ## Installation